xsobrietyx/fibonacci-assignment/README.md

 Also I used some Scala code with scala-maven-plugin for good functional implementation of lazy fibonacci numbers generation.
 Scala is good because of full compatibility with Java, JVM language with mixed OOP and FP paradigms.
 Of course as a version control system I picked up Git but also mercurial is good enough.

+#Setup guide
+###Preconditions
+* Java8, Maven, Git
+* Intellij Idea plugins:
+    * Lombok
+    * Multirun
+##Run book
+* Read the `*.pdf` from the assignment folder that located in the repo root.
+This will help you to understand the expected behaviour of the solution.
+* Build the root project:`mvn clean install`
+* Configure Idea multirun configuration (if you're running this example locally on your machine).
+Entry point classes to execute are: ProxyServiceApplication, ProducerApplication.
+You can also run this applications separately but both of them should be up and running at the same time to perform the result.
+* Proceed to the `localhost:8083/fibonacci/{pathParam}` and get your stream result sequence.
+For traversing your response you should query endpoint again and again.
+The value that indicates that sequence is finished is `-1`.